FL4XY/FL4XY/README.md

 IT Student, Technology enthusiast, Record holder in steam playtime for various games (loser)

-- 🎓 &nbsp;&nbsp;I'm currently Studying at the University of Oslo (UIO) as a bachelor student.
-The course is called "IT: Programming and System Architecture"
+- 🎓 &nbsp;&nbsp;I'm currently Studying at the University of Oslo (UIO) as a bachelor student, taking the course "IT: Programming and System Architecture"
 - 💡 &nbsp;&nbsp; I'm interested in programming, electronics and technology in general.